Alex Morse: 2020 congressional campaign

 On June 22, 2019, Morse announced his run for the U.S. House of Representatives against incumbent Democrat Richard Neal, to represent Massachusetts's 1st congressional district.
 He was later endorsed by the Justice Democrats, the Sunrise Movement, and Humanity Forward.
 Morse was defeated by Neal by around 17 percentage points.

 In an August 2020 email, as part of what Morse and Out magazine later called a smear campaign, the College Democrats of Massachusetts alleged that Morse had used "his position of power for romantic or sexual gain".
-The email said that Morse had used dating apps to match with and contact students, aged 18 and above, at University of Massachusetts Amherst, where Morse was an adjunct instructor.
+The email said that Morse had used dating apps to match with and contact students, aged 18 and above, at the University of Massachusetts Amherst, where Morse was an adjunct instructor.
 The political group disinvited Morse from any future events on campus.
 Morse responded, "I have never violated UMass policy".
 The local chapter of the Sunrise Movement voted to retract its endorsement of Morse, and the national organization announced that it would no longer campaign for him.
 Other organizations, including the Justice Democrats and the Working Families Party, affirmed their support of Morse.

-On August 12, 2020, The Intercept published an article on chat logs shared with the publication, reporting that the accusations had been organized starting almost a year earlier as part of a sting operation by UMass Amherst College Democrats in an attempt to aid Neal.
+On August 12, 2020, The Intercept published an article on chat logs shared with the publication, reporting that the accusations had been organized starting almost a year earlier as part of a sting operation by the UMass Amherst College Democrats in an attempt to aid Neal.
 The released chat logs discussed looking for Morse's dating profiles and how to lead him into saying incriminating things, and their hopes of gaining internships with Neal in exchange.
 The Neal campaign and the UMass Amherst College Democrats both denied having cooperated.
 Timothy Ennis, the chief strategist and former president of the UMass Amherst College Democrats, had taken a class with Neal and was highlighted as a driving force behind the allegations, with members of the group saying that Ennis saw Neal as his "in" for a political career.
-Former members of UMass Amherst College Democrats alleged an "anti-Morse bias" in the group.
+Former members of the UMass Amherst College Democrats alleged an "anti-Morse bias" in the group.
 On August 12, Business Insider journalist Grace Panetta wrote on Twitter that she had been contacted anonymously in April 2020 and that the names in the chat logs The Intercept had acquired were the same as those who had written her with vague allegations against Morse.